AkeemAllen/AkeemAllen/README.md

-FullStack Software Developer/Engineer specializing in Web Applications
+FullStack Software Developer/Engineer.
+Currently falling in love with low level architecture and system programming.